Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 12. Painted Lady

-The Painted Lady butterfly(Vanessa cardio), also known as Vanessa cardui, is also one of the common butterflies in Vermont, usually found in summer.
+The Painted Lady butterfly(Vanessa cardio), also known as Vanessa cardui, is also one of the common butterflies in Vermont.
+It is usually found in summer.

-They are one of the most widespread butterflies in the world and can be found on every continent except for Antarctica.
+They are one of the most widespread butterflies in the world, and they can be found on every continent except Antarctica.

-The Painted Lady is known for its distinct orange, black, and white coloring, with beautiful eyespot markings on its wings.
+The Painted Lady is known for its distinct orange, black, and white coloring, and its wings have beautiful eyespot markings.

 These butterflies can often be seen migrating in large groups and travel up to 100 miles daily.